Kanika734/Goodreads-Analysis-Dashboard/README.md

 # 📚 Goodreads Books — Power BI Dashboard

-An interactive Power BI dashboard built using Goodreads books data.
+An end-to-end Power BI project using a Goodreads books dataset.
-The project explores book ratings, reviews, authors, genres, and page counts to understand book popularity and reading trends.
+Data cleaning, data modeling, and visualizations were done completely inside Power BI — no Excel, no SQL.

 ---